The Affidavit as Proof of Continuing Authority

 Recording the Affidavit for Real Estate Transactions

-When the agent uses the power of attorney for something involving real property, such as signing a deed or mortgage document, the affidavit can be recorded alongside the transaction.
-This protects the chain of title and gives title companies confidence to proceed.
+The agent may use the power of attorney for real property tasks, like signing a deed or mortgage document.
+In that case, the affidavit can be recorded alongside the deal.
+This protects the chain of title and gives title companies confidence to move forward.

-The statute also clarifies that this affidavit process does not override any built-in expiration dates or triggering events written into the power of attorney itself.
-If the document says it expires on a specific date or terminates upon a specific event, those terms still control.
+The statute also clarifies that this affidavit process does not override built-in expiration dates.
+If the POA says it expires on a set date or ends at a specific event, those terms still control.